alexle/alexle.github.com/posts/signs-you-are-runner.markdown

       <div class="separator" style="clear: both; text-align: center;">
 My top dresser drawer.
 And it looks so delicious.</div>

-12. You finish a run and double-over.
-People passing by don't comprehend why you voluntary do this to yourself. can't help but smile.
+12. You finish a run, double-over, gasping for air.
+People passing by don't comprehend why you voluntary do this to yourself.
+And all you can do is smile how great this is.
 That's when you know.

 <hr width="75%">